Jeansen/cdmn/README.md

 ## Visual styles - invert

 It might be of interest to revert some colors, e.g. when you are interested in how much energy is left when running on battery power.
-But of course this is open for debate ;-) Anyway, you cant set `URxvt.cdmn.gauges.invert` to a list of labels for which gauges should use inverted colors.
-BAT ist inverted be default.
+But of course this is open for debate ;-) Anyway, you cant set `URxvt.cdmn.gauges.inverts` to a list of labels for which gauges should use inverted colors.
+BAT ist inverted by default.

 ## Miscellaneous settings